AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/custom-events.md

 ---
 # Create Custom Events

 You can extend the [eventing platform](events.md) by creating your own storefront events to collect data unique to your industry.
-When you create and configure a custom event, it will be sent to the [Magento Storefront Event Collector](https://www.npmjs.com/package/@adobe/magento-storefront-event-collector).
+When you create and configure a custom event, it is sent to the [Magento Storefront Event Collector](https://www.npmjs.com/package/@adobe/magento-storefront-event-collector).

 ## Handle Custom Events

 Custom events are supported for the Adobe Experience Platform only.
-Custom data will not be forwarded to Adobe Commerce dashboards and metrics trackers.
+Custom data is not forwarded to Adobe Commerce dashboards and metrics trackers.

 For any `custom` event, the collector adds a `personId` (`ecid`) to `customContext` and wraps an `xdm` object around it before forwarding to the Edge.